rallepalaveev/a2pico/A2PICO.v1.7/README.md

 Version 1.6 combines 3 of the logic chips into a PLD.
 74LS08, 74LS133 and 74LS02 are replaced by ATF22V10.

 Version 1.7 is built upon v1.4 by replacing the 7408 by a 7411.
 The data direction is controlled now by the Pico, which allows for all memory locations to be emulated.
 ENBL is driven by a viltage divider for minimum latency.
+A USB "back power" option is included.

 The RPI usage is as follows: